dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 });
 ```

-Alright, for the first test case of this feature, we should get a "not found" error if simulate a GET request to a non-existing name.
+Alright, for the first test case of this feature, we should get a "not found" error if we simulate a GET request to a non-existing name.
 Since you should have quite an experience now with writing tests.
 That should be easy, right?
 Try it on your own before looking at the code below:

 ```ts
 ...